CheerlessCloud/eerror-js/README.md

     code: 'NOT_FOUND',
     status: 404,
     ...query,
-  }, 'this param will be placed at "param2" property');
+  }, 'this param will be placed by 0 index in array in 'additionalArgs' property');
 }

 // or